H4ssi/mmo-server/README.md

 }
 ```

+which means currently the player is in room `1337`.
+Besides the player, there
-which means, besides the client, there are two players in this room currently:
+are two other players in this room currently:

 * Player `"bert"` with local room id `0` on tile `[8/8]`
 * Player `"ernie"` with local room id `2` on tile `[7/8]`